 All Bank of America Advantage Banking settings include:

 - Easy, Anytime Access.
 Visit Bank of America at thousands of financial centers and ATMs.

 - 24/7 Security.
 Total Security Protection® and fraud monitoring.
 Secure sign-in, card locking features, and more.

 - Convenient Ways to Pay.
 Digital banking with the choice to pay using a variety of methods.

 - Smart Money Management Tools.
 Set custom alerts and savings goals.
 Get cash-back deals and rewards customized for you.

-- Unauthorized Transactions.
-Bank of America’s $0 Liability Guarantee means you’re not liable for unauthorized transactions made using your consumer debit card, as long as you report them promptly.
+- $0 Liability Guarantee.
+Peace of mind that you are not liable for unauthorized transactions made using your consumer debit card as long as you report them promptly.

 Bank of America, N.A. member FDIC.

 The Chase College Checking Account is a fantastic choice for students ready to manage their money without help from their parents.
 And it has a great account opening bonus to boot.